ni/measurement-plugin-labview/docs/README.md

 ## Using the Measurement Framework plugin in InstrumentStudio

+For the LabVIEW measurement plugin, install the latest measurement framework package from the network location `\\argo\ni\nipkg\feeds\ni-m\ni-measurement-framework\22.5.0`.

 To interact with a measurement in InstrumentStudio using the measurement framework plugin, follow the steps mentioned below:

 1. Once all the packages are installed, open InstrumentStudio and click on `Manual Layout` and create a large panel for `Measurement Framework`.